miroslavmadzharov02/OOP-FMI/README.md

-# Seminar-OOP
+# OOP-FMI
-Used to store tasks from the "Object-oriented programming" course at Sofia University FMI.
+Used to store work from the "Object-oriented programming" course and practicum at Sofia University FMI.